-The majority of cases of Ménière’s are idiopathic but the condition is thought to be related to abnormal production and absorption of endolymph.
+The majority of cases of Ménière’s disease are idiopathic but the condition is thought to be related to abnormal production and absorption of endolymph (the fluid that fills portions of the labyrinthine system).
 Where an underlying cause is identified it is referred to as Ménière’s syndrome.

 Management involves supportive care during acute attacks and treatment to reduce the frequency and severity of episodes.

 The incidence of Ménière’s disease is estimated to be 13.1 per 100,000 person-years in the UK.

 It is thought to affect more women than men and is most commonly diagnosed in those aged 30-60.